Meteor shower forecast

 Moon risk: Variable by year; check moon brightness before travel

-Where this shower is strongest
+Where it is strongest

 Use dark sky + low moon conditions for best results